-A copy of the newsletter produced aboard the SS Jonathan Worth for
+A copy of the newsletter produced aboard the SS Jonathan

 troops onboard.
 The newsletter let the men know where they were and